Summer School Communicating Difficult Pasts in Kuldīga, 2–7 August 2019

 GRANT AMOUNT: $1000 USD for travel from North America and $1,500 for travel from overseas (another continent)

 All applicants must be:

-Presenting a paper contributing to advancement in this field at a panel at a CAA Annual Conference (chairs, discussants, and any other type of participants are not eligible to apply) or ASEEES Annual Convention;
+- Presenting a paper at a panel at this year’s ASEEES Conference (chairs, discussants, and any other type of participants are not eligible to apply)